SamMrach/email_finder/README.md

 ## 💸 Fair Pricing
 We believe in providing **affordable and transparent pricing** to make professional email discovery accessible for everyone.

-📌 Check out our pricing tiers and subscribe today on **[RapidAPI Marketplace](https://rapidapi.com/merrachsamir2000-VROpiUqxyqE/api/pro-email-finder)**.
+📌 Check out our pricing tiers and subscribe today on **[Pro Email Finder](https://rapidapi.com/merrachsamir2000-VROpiUqxyqE/api/pro-email-finder)**.

 Whether you're a small business or a large enterprise, there’s a plan that suits your needs.
 Start with a **free trial** and scale up as you grow!